 The Song Lyrics Generator uses a "mad libs" algorithm to construct lyrics from user input and existing lines of poetry in their system.
 No artificial intelligence required.
 Masterpiece Generator and Lyrics.com are a couple other sites you can check out, with a similar collection of online tools for writing pop music and rap songs.

-3. AI Lyric Generators: These Lyrics Do Not Exist
+3. These Lyrics Do Not Exist: an AI lyric generator

 On to the songwriter's magic lamp - the AI lyric generator.